sc-ventures/cloudbreak-documentation/docs/azure-data.md

 #### Configure access to ADLS

 ADLS is not supported as a default file system, but access to data in ADLS via the adl connector.
-To configure access to ADLS from a cluster managed via Cloudbreak use the steps described in [How to Configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).
+To configure access to ADLS from a cluster managed via Cloudbreak use the steps described in [How to configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).

 #### Test access to ADLS